Back to all News

 Jan Hetland

-Director, Data Services, Space Norway.
+Director, Data Services, Space Norway (formerly Telenor Satellite)

 “We pride ourselves on giving our clients the optimal solution for their needs, and we thoroughly enjoy being thrown a real challenge, and then finding a way to solve it.
 Operating as far north as Hermes does can pose real challenges for satellite communication links, but I am pleased to see that our technical team was able to resolve these.”